 When the battle's over, both Hou and Song have lost.
 Hou and his family seek refuge at the Shaolin Temple — the very place he'd previously desecrated while searching for an adversary.
 He gradually comes to accept the temple's ethos, in part because of the example set by Wudao, a humble cook who insists that kung fu is "beyond me."

 Meanwhile, Hou's former lieutenant Cao (Nicholas Tse) takes control of the area, making a deal with the British looters Hou had rejected.
 To ensure that his treasonous activities remain secret, he regularly massacres the peasants who work for him.

-The temple's monks pursue a rigorous regimen of physical and mental training — but some leaven it with an irrepressible humor.
+The temple's monks pursue a rigorous regimen of physical and mental training — but some leaven it with

 The temple's monks pursue a rigorous regimen of physical and mental training — but some leaven it with an irrepressible humor.
 Variance Films

 Some of the monks bend their vows, stealing rice for the poor and rescuing laborers who would otherwise be doomed.
 Finally, Cao and his troops invade the temple, and the upstart has a one-on-one showdown with his former commander, who by now become an exemplary Buddhist — and crackerjack martial artist.